 If all program requirements are met, the Housing Authority can enter into a contract with the owner.
-The Housing Authority will enter into a Lease Assistance Payment (LAP) Contract for families participating in the Term-Limited Lease Assistance and Streamlined Lease Assistance programs.
-The Housing Authority will enter into a Housing Assistance
+For tenancies effective prior to December 2021, the Housing Authority will enter into a Lease Assistance Payment (LAP) Contract for families participating in the Term-Limited Lease Assistance and Streamlined Lease Assistance programs.
+The

-Payment (HAP) contract for families participating in the Traditional, Regulatory Assistance for Special Purpose Programs.
+Housing Authority will enter into a Housing Assistance Payment (HAP) contract for families participating in the Traditional, Regulatory Assistance for Special Purpose Programs and after November 2021 for families participating in the Term-Limited Lease Assistance and Streamlined Lease Assistance programs.
 The Housing Authority generally refers to the LAP and HAP collectively as simply "the contract" or "contract between the Housing Authority and the owner" throughout this Administrative Plan.